selvavalluvan/projectTwitter/README.md

 Note
 ======

-I wanted to finish the challenge within 4 - 5 days and I managed to finish in 4.
 I am not too good at HTML and CSS stuffs.
 But I tried.
 Pardon me for bad frontend.
 Please comment on the code and the application.
 Let me know if any details are needed.

 Thanks.